 So what do you think is the #1 diet killer or the most damaging to keeping you on track for your diet plan?
 You might be surprised to find out the number one diet killer that will sabotage your diet.

-A recent study from Tufts University suggested that there is one tip you should follow to successfully lose weight.
+A recent study from Tufts University suggested that there is one tip you should follow to successfully lose weight so read on.